vajradog/TypistMonk/README.md

 <p>TypistMonk provides a simple, easy and quick way to edit a sample letter or write your own on the browser and print it with ease, without the need to open a text editor or login to an online service etc. Basically a 'point-and-shoot' text editor.</p>

+<p>The intention to create this website is to provide a simple, easy and quick way to edit a sample letter or write your own wihtin the browser and print it with ease, without the need to open a text editor or login to an online service.
+Basically a 'point-and-shoot' text editor. </p>

+<p>To make it secure and private (and to keep it free), nothing is saved on this website.
+Once you refresh or close the editor, the session will end and automatically delete whatever was done before.</p>

+<p>Again, the information and services provided here DOES NOT substitute for professional advice.
+You are using these FREE services of this website at your own risk.</p>
+</div><br/>

+<h2>For the curious types:</h2>
 <p>I started and built the site with the amazing <a href="http://rubyonrails.org"> Ruby on Rails</a> framework.
-Eventhough the current site does not use much of what Rails offer, however as the Tibetan saying goes,<strong><em>"build the dam before the flood comes",</em> </strong>the decision to use rails was made to facilitate any dynamic feature we may need in the future. </p>
+Eventhough the current site does not use much of what Rails has to offer, however as the Tibetan saying goes,<strong><em>"build the dam before the flood comes",</em> </strong>the decision to use rails was made to facilitate any dynamic feature we may need in the future.</p>

 <p>The text editor is based on <a href="https://github.com/daviferreira">David Ferreira's</a> clone of the beautiful inline editor toolbar <a href="https://medium.com">medium editor</a> and  was written in vanilla Javascript.</p>

+<p>I am not an English major or a lawyer, so I googled sample letters online and edited them slightly.</p>

-<p>The front-end framework is <a href="http://getbootstrap.com">Twitter's bootstrap.</a> This website lives in <a href="http://github.com">Github</a>, runs from <a href="http://heroku.com">Heroku</a> and was made with love by Thupten N. Chakrishar.</p>
+<p>The front-end framework is <a href="http://getbootstrap.com">Twitter's bootstrap.</a> This website lives in <a href="http://github.com">Github</a>, runs from <a href="http://heroku.com">Heroku</a> and was made with love by me, Thupten N. Chakrishar.
+</div><br/>